IBM/BluePic/README.md

 ## About BluePic

-To learn more about BluePic's folder structure, its architecture, the Swift packages it depends on, and details on how to use the iOS app component, see the [About](Docs/About.md) page.
+To learn more about BluePic's folder structure, its architecture, the Swift packages it depends on, and details on how to use the iOS app, see the [About](Docs/About.md) page.

 ## License